f3flight/timmy-customtest/README.md

 # Usage
 - always update [Timmy](https://github.com/adobdin/timmy) before updating timmy-customtest
+- clone timmy-customtest: `git clone https://github.com/f3flight/timmy-customtest.git`
 - make sure you are ok to IO load your nodes (root partition), since the tool will do md5 verification of each installed package on each node (timmy uses `nice` and `ionice` to minimize the impact)
 - optionally edit `config.yaml` to your liking / requirements - for example you can filter nodes by various parameters
-- start the tool by running `./customtest.py` (executing from a different folder not yet supprted), optionally redirect output to a file: `./customtest.py > results.yaml`
+- cd into `timmy-customtest` folder and start the tool by running `./customtest.py` (executing from a different folder not yet supprted), optionally redirect output to a file: `./customtest.py > results.yaml`
 - be happy

 # Reading the output